 But that’s only one side of the story.
-In 2020, Black Friday generated $188.2 billion in revenue (Adobe Shopping Insights).
-For many brands, Black Friday and Cyber Monday weekend 2022 is going to be make-or-break time and they will fight hard.
+In 2022, Black Friday generated around $9.1 billion in revenue.
+For many brands, Black Friday and Cyber Monday weekend 2023 is going to be make-or-break time and they will fight hard.

 The battle isn’t going to be easy.
-That’s why we have prepared the lucky 13 Black Friday ecommerce marketing ideas for you to start preparing.
+That’s why we have these Black Friday ecommerce marketing ideas for you to start preparing.

 Black Friday ecommerce marketing ideas